Home

 - The encryption used is

-contains the message key used for the encrypted messages on the home page.terra
+XOR. testdata.txtcontains the message key used for the encrypted messages on the home page.terrais the admin username.

 If you look through the options, you need to convert the message key to hexadecimal first.
 You can use a Text to Hex converter for that.